 The Wynne-Russell House, built in 1826, is on the Registry of Historic Places and is a pristine example of “Plantation Plain” architectural style of the upper Piedmont region.
 The interior floors, walls and fireplaces are original and largely untouched by modern finishing.
 The site also includes a family cemetery.
 The home is located at 4684 Wynne-Russell Drive in Lilburn.
-Tours are free and donations to the Lilburn Community Partnership which maintains the house are welcomed.
+Donations to the Lilburn Community Partnership, which oversees the operation of the house, are welcomed.

 Historic Wynne-Russell House

 "The Lilburn Community Partnership is back to publishing the "Lovin' Lilburn" newsletter.
 If you received it in the past, please check your spam and update your email accordingly.
 Or you can sign up by sending an email to: firstname.lastname@example.org or go to the LCP website lilburncp.com to sign up.

 Please provide the email address you would like to use.
 Thank You!"

 Preservation Board Meeting

 Clean Up Days

 You can also "Like" and visit us on Facebook: https://www.facebook.com/wynnerussellhouse

 Open to the public and anyone is welcome to join our group!